choralakari/choralakari-archive/others/ai_assisted_poems.md

 Song adapted from [Walang Hanggang Pasasalamat](https://www.youtube.com/results?search_query=Walang+Hanggang+Pasasalamat) and [Immaculate Heart of Mary Seminary Hymn](https://www.youtube.com/watch?v=HpNuV3vSZWI); Meter: 5.5.9.5.5.9 (trochaic) with refrain and coda
 Tune: Immaculate Heart of Mary Seminary Hymn, or with my original tune (Sung in the Philippines and Original Tunes, no. 44 (Original Tune))

-Thank You, Lord Most High,
+Thank You, God, on high,
 For the earth and sky,
 For the sun and the moon You have made.
-Thank You, Christ, the King,
+Thank You, Christ, who saves,
-For the grace You bring,
+For the life that paves,
-For the gift of salvation displayed.
+For the gift of eternity laid.

-Thank You, Spirit near,
+Thank You, Spirit, near,
-For Your voice so clear,
+For the voice we hear,
-For the light of Your guidance each day.
+For the guidance You softly bestow.
 Thank You for Your care,
-For Your presence there,
+For the grace we share,
-For the strength that will not fade away.
+For the paths where Your mercy will go.

 *Refrain:*
 God most holy, we thank you,
 God most holy, we sing.*
-We shall ever proclaim,
+We shall ever proclaim
 All the praise to Your name,
 Endless thanks shall our lips acclaim.

-Thank You for my kin,
+Thank You, Lord, for kin,
 For the love within,
-For the trials that teach us to grow.
+For the friends who have journeyed our way.
-Thank You for each friend,
+Thank You for each test,
-For the hope You send,
+For the strength and rest,
-For the mercies and blessings You show. *Refrain*
+For the hearts You renew every day. *Refrain*

 *Coda:*
 At the end of our days,